Linda Verville: (603) 271-2461

-CONCORD, NH – If you want to hunt moose in New Hampshire this fall, now is the time to enter the 2020 moose hunt lottery and try your luck on the adventure of a lifetime — hunting moose in the rugged woods of the Granite State.
+Concord, NH – If you want to hunt moose in New Hampshire this fall, now is the time to enter the 2021 moose hunt lottery and try your luck on the adventure of a lifetime — hunting moose in the rugged woods of the Granite State.
 The lottery entrance fee is $15 for New Hampshire residents and $25 for nonresidents.
-A total of 49 permits will be issued this year.
+A total of 40 permits have been proposed for this year.

-To enter the New Hampshire moose hunt lottery, visit www.huntnh.com/hunting/moose.html where you can enter online or print out a mail-in application.
-Applicants without internet access may call 603-271-2461 to request an application by mail.
+To enter the New Hampshire moose hunt lottery, visit www.huntnh.com/hunting/moose.html where you can complete your application online or print out a mail-in application.
+Applicants without internet access can call 603-271-2461 to request an application by mail.

-Applicants are encouraged to apply online and early, so there is less chance of submitting an incomplete application.
-Moose hunt lottery applications for 2020 must be postmarked or submitted online by midnight Eastern Time on May 29, 2020.
-Because of restrictions associated with the COVID-19 pandemic in NH, applicants are strongly encouraged to submit completed applications online or through the mail well in advance of the deadline should drop off become unavailable as an application delivery option.
+Lottery applicants are encouraged to apply online and early, so there is less chance of submitting an incomplete application.
+Moose hunt lottery applications for 2021 must be postmarked or submitted online by midnight Eastern Time on Friday, May 28, 2021.

-Winners will be selected through a computerized random drawing on June 19 at Department headquarters.
+Winners will be selected through a computerized random drawing on Friday, June 18, at NH Fish and Game Department headquarters.

-Applicants can enter the moose hunt lottery once per year.
+Applicants can enter the moose hunt lottery once each year.
 A bonus-point system improves the chances for unsuccessful applicants who apply in each consecutive year.
 Each point translates to a chance in the drawing.
-For example, last year the overall odds of a resident applicant being drawn were 1 in 77, while resident applicants with a total of 16 points had a 1 in 33 chance of being drawn.
-For nonresidents, the odds increased from 1 in 341 overall to 1 in 153 for applicants with 16 points.
+For example, last year the overall odds of a resident applicant being drawn were 1 in 80, while resident applicants with a total of 17 points had a 1 in 30 chance of being drawn.
+For nonresidents, the odds increased from 1 in 344 overall to 1 in 146 for applicants with 17 points.
 Your chance of being drawn and offered a permit in the lottery will improve if you rank all wildlife management units on your application.
 You will have the option to decline a permit if drawn for a unit you prefer not to hunt.

-In 2019, 5,875 people entered the lottery for the chance to win one of 49 permits.
+In 2020, 6,013 people entered the lottery for the chance to win one of 49 permits.
 More than 1,100 people continued to accrue bonus points because they submitted an application for a point only in order to not lose their accrued points.
-Hunters from five other states won permits in the lottery.
+Hunters from six states in addition to New Hampshire won permits in the lottery.